WomenPlusPlus/deploy-impact-21-kona-c/README.md

   <img src="./docs/data.jpg" alt="Size Limit CLI" width="300">
 </p>

 Based on the current implementation an update of the organisation or configuration data would require an update of the application as the data is self contained in the app.
-In the future this can be enhance by having the data in a central location and the application will update the data content at specific intervals when connected to the internet.
+In the future, this can be enhanced by having the data in a central location and the application will update the data content at specific intervals when connected to the internet.

 ## Update of Organisations data